 Standing almost two and a half metres tall, at Brunton Turret see the Wall formation change from broad to narrow design.

 See one of the longest visible stretches of the Wall here, which is up to two metres thick in places.
 Visit St Andrew’s Church in the village.
 Made entirely from stone taken from the Wall, the church is built on a site once used for pagan ceremonies.

 Standing outside Benwell fort are the remains of a temple to a native god called Antenociticus.
 Worshipped by soldiers from nearby Benwell, Antenociticus was expected to bestow favours including promotions.

-Heavenfield is the name given to the area where King Oswald and his Christian army defeated King Cadwallon and his pagan army close to the line of Hadrian’s Wall.
-This victory lead to the wide scale adoption of Christianity in northern England.
+This tranquil area marks the spot where King Oswald and his Christian army defeated the pagan King Cadwallon and his army in the shadow of Hadrian’s Wall.
+This was a landmark victory paving the way for widespread adoption of Christianity in Northumberland.

 Just south of “The Banks”, overlooking the Solway Firth, lies the western end of Hadrian’s Wall.
 Unfortunately, very little of this section of the wall remains, although this marks the beginning or end of the Hadrian’s Wall National Trail.

 Although Hadrian’s Wall ended at Bowness-on-Solway, a system of milefortlets were constructed down the west coast as far as St. Bee’s Head.
 Crosscanonby is one of the last remaining examples, situated on a lovely stretch of beach.